About the Open Health Data, Open Opportunities Workshop

 National Network to Report on Implementation of ACA

-The Rockefeller Institute and the Fels Institute of the University of Pennsylvania are working with researchers in 29 states to study the implementation of the Patient Protection and Affordable Care Act of 2010.
-Richard P. Nathan (senior fellow, Rockefeller Institute) and Michael Rich (associate professor, Emory University) are coordinating the long-term study.
-Thomas Gais and John DiIulio briefly describe the study in this announcement.
+The Rockefeller Institute of SUNY and the Fels Institute of the University of Pennsylvania are working with researchers in 30 states to study the implementation of the Patient Protection and Affordable Care Act of 2010.
+The first report, on the western states, will be released this month.
+Richard P. Nathan (senior fellow, Rockefeller Institute) describes the project.

 From Our Experts...